 Ohio Youth Risk Behavior Survey/ Youth Tobacco Survey

 In 2019, the Ohio Department of Health combined the YRBS with another CDC survey, the Youth Tobacco Survey (YTS), resulting in the Ohio Youth Risk Behavior Survey/Youth Tobacco Survey.
 The combination of the surveys also resulted in expanded the survey population to middle schools.
 The 2019 YRBS/YTS resulted in weighted high school and middle school data.

-For information about the YRBS, please contact Sara Haig at email@example.com.
+For information about the YRBS, please contact Jon Kraus at firstname.lastname@example.org.

 Please send any data requests to email@example.com.